 Soul/RnB songwriter Emily Muli is itching to get back into live performances and “sharing music in a space with other people” again, after spending the last two years making music from her bedroom.
-She chats to Danielle Hao-Aickin about her latest single Self-Care and what’s in store for the future.
+She chats to Danielle Hao-Aickin about her single Self-Care and what’s in store for the future.

 Nominated at the 2021 Pacific Music Awards for Best Pacific Soul/RnB Artist, Tongan-born Muli has been working hard behind the scenes juggling a 9-to-5 job alongside her bedroom-bound music career during the pandemic.
 Her second single, Self-Care, was released as part of the RNZ Fresh Music Daily series, and entirely created amid the 2020 nationwide lockdown, with her band recording the different parts from their own bubbles.